plot_relationship.py

 Command Line Arguments

 -d/–directory (str): The job directory where the exp.obj file is located.
-This argument is required. -m/–modelname (str): One or more model names to compare.
+This argument is required. -m/–models (str): One or more model names to compare.
 This argument is optional and defaults to [‘EMOD’, ‘OpenMalaria’, ‘malariasimulation’].

 Source code in plotter\plot_helper.py